superna9999/meta-meson/README.md

  - khadas-vim3l : complete bootable .wic sdcard image with mainline U-boot
  - khadas-vim3l-sdboot : .wic image to be booted using vendor u-boot
  - seirobotics-sei610: .wic image to be booted using vendor u-boot
+ - hardkernel-odroidc4: complete bootable .wic sdcard image with mainline U-boot
- - hardkernel-odroidc4: .wic image to be booted using vendor u-boot
+ - hardkernel-odroidc4-sdboot: .wic image to be booted using vendor u-boot
+ - hardkernel-odroidhc4: complete bootable .wic sdcard image with mainline U-boot
- - hardkernel-odroidhc4: .wic image to be booted using vendor u-boot
+ - hardkernel-odroidhc4-sdboot: .wic image to be booted using vendor u-boot

 Available S9xxx machines are :
  - amlogic-s9xxx (all S905 and S905X and S912 machines) : generic non-bootable .wic image to be customized